jazzsun000/offering_searching/README.md

 # offering-search API

 ## Description
-This is an offering recommendation system API developed PeiFong Sun which gives you recommended Fetch Reward offerings based on user input.
+This is an offering recommendation system API developed by FastAPI which gives you recommended Fetch Reward offerings based on user input.

 ## Summary